teckyio/programming-ai-instructor/Job_Description.md

-# Programming and AI instructor
+# Programming and AI TUITOR / INSTRUCTOR
-We are looking for a programming and AI instructor who is passionate about mentoring adult students to help them to break into the tech career.
+We are looking for a programming and AI  TUITOR / INSTRUCTOR who is passionate about mentoring adult students to help them to break into the tech career.
 Daily responsibilities include giving lectures regarding programming topics , tech supports for the students and code reviews for the students' project.

 Requirements:

 * Passionate in coding , teaching and have strong communication skills.
+* Passionate in learning new technologies in the field because it will be your daily routines.
-* Have at least 5 or more years of Professional experience in Full-Stack Software Development.
+* Have at least 4 or more years of Professional experience in Full-Stack Software Development.
 The technology stack is preferably Node.JS.
 * Having experience of working with AI libraries like Tensorflow/Keras/Pytorch is a big plus.
 * You can participate in curriculum development if you wish.
+* You can participate in open source project development if you wish.
+*Less experience will be consider as TUITOR position.
+*Immediate available is highly preferred.